awsdocs/aws-kms-developer-guide/doc_source/programming-keys.md

 ------
 #### [ PowerShell ]

-To get the key ID and key ARN of all CMKs in the account and Region, use the [Get\-KmsKeyList](https://docs.aws.amazon.com/powershell/latest/reference/items/Get-KMSKeyList.html) cmdlet\.
+To get the key ID and key ARN of all KMS keys in the account and Region, use the [Get\-KmsKeyList](https://docs.aws.amazon.com/powershell/latest/reference/items/Get-KMSKeyList.html) cmdlet\.

 To limit the number of output objects, this example uses the [Select\-Object](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/select-object) cmdlet, instead of the `Limit` parameter, which is being deprecated in list cmdlets\.
 For help with paginating output in AWS Tools for PowerShell, see [Output Pagination with AWS Tools for PowerShell](http://aws.amazon.com/blogs/developer/output-pagination-with-aws-tools-for-powershell/)\.

 ```
-# List CMKs in this account
+# List KMS keys in this account

 $limit = 10
 Get-KmsKeyList | Select-Object -First $limit